 Revenue, cash, and treasury management

-For growing SMEs, understanding cash flow isn't just important—it's survival.
-An FMS provides real-time visibility into money coming in and going out, with forecasting tools that help you plan ahead rather than just react to what's already happened.
+For growing SMEs, understanding cash flow isn’t just important, it’s survival.
+An FMS provides real-time visibility into money coming in and going out, with forecasting tools that help you plan ahead rather than just react to what’s already happened.

 Billing automation ensures invoices go out on time and follow-ups happen systematically.
 Cash flow forecasting shows you not just where you stand today, but where you’ll be in 30, 60, or 90 days based on current trends and planned expenses.